 If you would prefer to transport by ferry directly from the UK to Sweden, then there is one route you’ll need.

-Immingham to Gothenburg is the most direct freight ferry route to travel from the UK to Sweden.
+Immingham to Gothenburg is the most direct ferry route to travel from the UK to Sweden.
 There are up to 6 departures per week with a relaxing 27+ hour crossing.

 This route involves the least amount of driving mileage and is ideal for artics, with the opportunity for a rest break on board.
 While this can be one of the more expensive ferries to take your goods to Sweden, it can be much more convenient.